istio/istio.io/content/help/ops/telemetry/envoy-stats/index.md

 Consult the `statsMatcher` JSON element.

-Configure Envoy to record statistics for inbound or outbound traffic by adding the `sidecar.istio.io/statsInclusionPrefixes` annotation to the pod template in a Kubernetes Deployment.
+Configure Envoy to record statistics for inbound or outbound traffic by adding the `sidecar.istio.io/statsInclusionPrefixes` annotation to the pod template in a Kubernetes `Deployment`.
 Add `cluster.outbound` for gather data about outbound traffic activity and circuit breaking.
-To gather data on inbound traffic add `listener`.
+To gather data on inbound traffic, add `listener`.
 A sample annotation including `cluster.outbound` can be seen in _samples/httpbin/sample-client/fortio-deploy.yaml_.

 You can cause Envoy to gather less data than usual by overriding the defaults.
 Use